fffshiyu/walletdemo/README.md

 ### 📖 Introduction

 A modern React application demonstrating wallet connection functionality using RainbowKit and Wagmi.
 This demo supports multiple wallet providers with a focus on Rabby Wallet integration.

+**What does this app do?**

+This is a simple Web3 wallet connection demo that lets you:
+- Click a button to connect your crypto wallet (like Rabby, MetaMask, etc.)
+- See your wallet address once connected
+- View your ETH balance across different blockchain networks
+- Switch between different blockchains (Ethereum, Polygon, etc.)

+Perfect for learning how to integrate wallet connections into your own Web3 apps!

 ### ✨ Features